Classes to Make Dana's Designs

 6-hour class, best offered as two 3-hour classes

-This is my most popular class.
+This is one of my most popular class.
 I designed and made “Peace Cranes Over Hiroshima” after a visit to the peace park that is at the epicenter of the World War II atomic bombing site in Hiroshima, Japan.
-This foundation-pieced quilt is based on an Origami folded peace-crane image from the International Crane Foundation in Baraboo, Wisconsin.
-Experience with foundation piecing (machine paper piecing) is needed for success making this quilt.
+This foundation paper pieced quilt is based on an Origami folded peace-crane image from the International Crane Foundation in Baraboo, Wisconsin.
+Experience with foundation paper piecing (machine paper piecing) is needed for success making this quilt.
 You’ll learn a lot about color value as value is key to creating this quilt’s three-dimensional look.
-The pattern and foundations for the quilt are included in the class fee.

 Will It Go Round in Circles